 \section{Conclusions and Future Work}

 In this paper, structural controllability for switched linear systems has been investigated.
 Combining the knowledge in the literature of switched linear systems and graph theory, several graphic necessary and sufficient conditions for the structurally controllability of switched linear systems have been proposed.
 These graphic interpretations provide us a better understanding on how the graphic topologies of switched linear systems will influence or determine the structural controllability of switched linear systems.
 This shows us a new perspective that we can design the switching algorithm to make the switched linear system structurally controllable conveniently just having to make sure some properties of the corresponding graph (union or colored union graph) are kept during the switching process.
 In this paper, the parameters in different subsystem models are assumed to be independent.
 A more general assumption is that some free parameters remain the same among different subsystems switching, i.e., dependence among subsystems.
 It turns out that our necessary and sufficient condition derived here would be a necessary condition under this dependence assumption.
-To obtain a full characterization for the dependent case needs further investigation.
+Besides, our result can be treated as basic starting point for exploring the structural controllability of switched nonlinear systems: using Lie algebra or transfer function methods to get full characterization for controllability of switched non- linear system, then try to interpret each condition into graphic one and ¡¥nally combine these conditions together to get graphic interpretations for structural controllability for switched nonlinear system.
+To obtain a full characterization for the dependent case or switched nonlinear case needs further investigation.